BabySloth/Planner/README.md

 # Planner
 Improvements to Slool - never completed.
-Requires java jdk 1.8 (Will change to java 11 in around December)
+Requires java jdk 1.8 (Will change to java 11 in around December) ^^A lie - This will be recreated using Electron and React (Javascript, and maybe typescript in the future)

 # To Run
 1. Clone repository